kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

 ## Summary

 Add two optional per-container fields to `ContainerResourcePolicy` — `targetCPUPercentile` and `targetMemoryPercentile` — that override the Recommender's global `--target-cpu-percentile` and `--target-memory-percentile` flags for that container.
-This extends the per-VPA configuration mechanism introduced by [AEP-8026](../8026-per-vpa-component-configuration/README.md) to the target recommendation percentiles, following the same conventions: fields live on `ContainerResourcePolicy`, use `resource.Quantity` values, are gated behind the `PerVPAConfig` feature gate, and fall back to the corresponding global flag when unset.
+This extends the per-VPA configuration mechanism introduced by [AEP-8026](../8026-per-vpa-component-configuration/README.md) to the target recommendation percentiles, following the same conventions: fields live on `ContainerResourcePolicy`, are gated behind the `PerVPAConfig` feature gate, and fall back to the corresponding global flag when unset.

 ## Motivation